Welcome to my comprehensive guide on how to punish a sub effectively.

 To sum it all up…

-…here’s a step-by-step of how to design an effective submissive punishment.
+…here’s a step-by-step of how to design effective submissive punishment.

 - Understand what role punishment can play in a dynamic